 Specific provisions relating to the accounting for share-based payments in public and private companies are provided under FASB Accounting Standards Codification (ASC) Topic 718 (the successor to FAS 123R) for grants to employees and directors.
-ASC Topic 505-50 provides accounting guidance for awards granted to other service providers.

 Grants made under a TSR plan must be classified as either equity or liability awards.